he-mans/copro/README.md

   - open the server folder and run functions.py to create database file and user count file
   - run all the server .py files in server folder and leave them running
   - open the client folder and run gui.py file
-  - (in linux) to close a server terminal use ctrl+c to first force stop the current going operation in order to free port    currently used
+  - (in linux) to close a server terminal use ctrl+c to first force stop the ongoing operation in order to free port    currently being used

 note:
   -